rsedger/Project0/README.md

-# Project0
+# Project 0

-Harvard CS50W First Project
+Web Programming with Python and JavaScript